jastice/fake-file-system/README.md

 This project requires SBT 0.13

+## Try it out

+    > sbt console

+On the sbt console, you are provided an `fs` object that you can run some commands on.

 ## File system format

 Kind of like the Unix File System, we save everything in fixed size blocks of 512 bytes.